 During social screening phase of Shelters, LGED select only those shelter sites where there will be no requirement for land acquisition and preparation of RAP involving settlement of the PAPs.
 The shelters are mostly built in the premises of Government Primary Schools.
+Use of additional private land in extreme situations are managed by voluntary donations through the motivation of the SMCs.

-During field visit, no problem relating to land and resettlement of PAPs was observed.
+During our several field visits, no problem relating to land acquisition and resettlement of PAPs were observed.
 However, it was noticed in some premises, shelters are being constructed spoiling existing playground.
 The existing facilities like playground, rural road network etc. should not be disturbed creating obstruction to general mobility of the people of the society.